Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Activating Redirects and Enabling 404 Error Logs in AIOSEO

 Simply scroll down to the ‘Logs’ sections and make sure that the ‘404 Logs’ option is enabled.
-Next, select the time period to record the 404 logs using the drop-down menu.
+Next, select the time period to record the 404 logs using the dropdown menu.
 We recommend no longer than one month for optimal server performance.

-enable 404 logs
+Enable 404 logs

 Once you are done, go ahead and click the ‘Save Changes’ button.

-When you first enable 404 logs, this page will not have any data.
-It only starts monitoring 404 pages after you enable the setting.
+You will now see a ‘404 Logs’ tab in the Redirects section in AIOSEO.
+When you first enable 404 logs, this page will not have any data because it only starts monitoring 404 pages after you enable the setting.

 Once you have identified the pages with broken links, you can simply redirect them by clicking the ‘Add Redirect’ button.
+You should redirect the URL to a relevant page on your website.

-When you click the button, you’ll see the option to enter a target URL and select the redirection type from the drop-down menu.
-For example, you can move a page permanently by selecting the 301 Moved Permanently option.
+When you click the button, you will see the option to enter a target URL and select the redirection type from the dropdown menu.

-After that, click the ‘Add Redirect’ button and your broken link will now automatically redirect to the new target URL.
+After that, click the ‘Add Redirect’ button, and your broken link will now automatically redirect to the new target URL.

 Clearing 404 Error Logs in AIOSEO

 With time, the size of your log file can grow and take up a lot of disk space.
-The lack of WordPress hosting disk space can lead to errors.
+A lack of WordPress hosting disk space can lead to errors.
 To make sure that you don’t run into this problem, it’s a best practice to delete and clear 404 error logs.

 With AIOSEO, you can easily delete any individual 404 error from your logs by clicking the trash can icon.

-Delete 404 error from AIOSEO
+Delete 404 error log entry from AIOSEO

 You can also bulk delete your 404 logs by going to All in One SEO » Tools and then clicking on the ‘Database Tools’ tab.

-Now scroll down to the ‘Logs’ section and click the ‘Clear 404 Logs’ button.
+Now, just scroll down to the ‘Logs’ section and click the ‘Clear 404 Logs’ button.

 Clear 404 logs from database tools